-May Graduates:

-- As part of your graduation processing requirements, you must complete the Office of Professional Development Graduate Exit Survey between Monday April 4, 2022 and Friday, April 22, 2022.
+May Graduates: As part of your graduation processing requirements, you must complete the Office of Professional Development Graduate Exit Survey between Monday April 4, 2022 and Friday, April 22, 2022.
 You can do the survey either in-person at OPD (Suite 1030) or via WebEx.
 To schedule an appointment via WebEx, email Laura, Katie or OPD.
 The survey should take approximately 15-20 minutes to complete.
-Summer graduates will complete this requirement in July 2022. - Spring class meeting videos for the 31-60 and 61+ reporting cycles are now available to watch.
-These are required to be watched and reported by March 25th at 5:00 pm.
-See the PDP section below for links. - NCBE price increase: Effective July 1, 2022, the investigative services fee will be \$275 for law students (currently \$250).

-PDP Deadlines:
+Summer graduates will complete this requirement in July 2022.

-- 0-30 Reporting Cycle: Last day of classes of the semester in which you earn your 30th credit hour. - 31-60 Reporting Cycle: Last day of classes of the semester in which you earn your 60th credit hour. - 61+ Reporting Cycle: Last day of classes before you graduate.
+- Clinics and Externships: Please note that even though scheduling will soon be open for the entire academic year, clinics and externships are not included in this registration cycle and will still occur each semester after the application deadline passes and placements are confirmed. - NCBE price increase: Effective July 1, 2022, the investigative services fee will be \$275 for law students (currently \$250). - PDP Deadlines: - 0-30 Reporting Cycle: Last day of classes of the semester in which you earn your 30th credit hour. - 31-60 Reporting Cycle: Last day of classes of the semester in which you earn your 60th credit hour. - o 61+ Reporting Cycle: Last day of classes before you graduate. - If you are unsure how to report your completed activities, watch this quick video!